 Check out these easy hikes on Oahu that are perfect for families with kids, people with mobility issues, and those who want to do a little hiking on Oahu.
 Scroll down to read them all!

-This easy hikes on Oahu post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This easy hikes on Oahu post was originally published December 5, 2019 and was updated March 27, 2022 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 If you are looking for a little bit of adventure on your Oahu vacation, try hiking!

-I’ve pulled together the most popular hikes on Oahu that are easy enough for kids or people who are looking for shorter hikes.
+I’ve pulled together the most popular easy hikes in Oahu that are accessible enough for kids or people who are looking for shorter hikes.

 These are perfect half-day adventures, so you’ll still have energy to play at the beach, drive around Oahu, go on a tour, or simply relax by the pool.